ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 **Download Link:** [Download](https://github.com/ArcticEcho/DRG-Mods/raw/1befa52fb69d8a9085273df209c0afc5a6045cb2/Gameplay/Gamemodes/Hazard%20Levels/Twice%20The%20Enemies%20Haz%203%2C%203.5%2C%204%2C%204.5%2C%205%2C%205.5%20%28Missions%20%2B%20Deep%20Dives%29%20-%20V33.2.1.zip)

 **Description:**
-Who doesn't feel ecstatic when throwing an explosive into a swarm of aliens and hearing 40+ simultaneous cries of pain?
+Who doesn't feel ecstatic when throwing an explosive into a swarm of aliens and hearing
+40+ simultaneous cries of pain?
 Want gigantic hordes of cannon fodder?
-I created this mod as a middle ground between haz 4 and haz 5 when playing with low level friends so they can have more
+This is as close to vanilla as possible, so you can expect normal game behavior, only
-fun while not getting insta-killed by tough enemies.
+with twice the enemies.
 Also makes normal Deep Dive fun again, less boring 😉
 Preview (Screenshot): https://discord.com/channels/676880716142739467/732650220214681600/781192442509524992
 Preview (Youtube): https://youtu.be/0k3bVdkpSOs
 Preview (Discord video): https://discordapp.com/channels/676880716142739467/732650220214681600/787008345721798686